Image courtesy of khunapix at FreeDigitalPhotos.net

-In 2014, National Salt Awareness Week will be running from 10-16 March, and it aims to give you the low down on salt intake.
-And this year the focus of the campaign is on salt reduction - "Less salt please".
+In 2016, National Salt Awareness Week will be running from 29 February - 6 March, and it aims to give you the low down on salt intake.
+And this year the focus of the campaign is on highlighting the importance of giving children a low salt diet early in life.

-It's all about taking control of the salt you use during food preparation and ensuring that you use less salt.
-Of course, it's easy when you are the person in control in the kitchen.
-That's why organisers of the campaign will be speaking to chefs, fast food establishments and takeaways to ensure that they are made aware of the implications of a high salt diet.
+It's all about looking out for hidden salt.
+Many foods have hidden salt in them.
+Of course, it's easy when you are the person in control in the kitchen, but it's more difficult when you're eating out.
+That's why organisers of the campaign will be speaking to chefs, fast food and takeaways to ensure that they are made aware of the implications of a high salt diet.

 Did you know that stroke is the third biggest killer in the UK.
 Salt is the major factor that raises blood pressure and high blood pressure is the single most important risk factor for stroke.
 Reducing average salt intake by just 1g/day can prevent at least 2,600 deaths from stroke every year, plus the additional thousands of events that do not result in death.